L1HIST

 NZQA Info

-History 1.3 - Interpret sources of an historical event of significance to New Zealanders
+History 1.3 - Demonstrate understanding of historical concepts in contexts of significance to Aotearoa New Zealand

 Level: 1